csrednicki/ps3-cddb/README.md

 2. Make sure the CDDB EULA is accepted (it shows up on first cd metadata fetch).
 3. Insert an audio CD - the PS3 will fetch artist, album, track titles metadata from gnudb.

+## Gallery

+Open `http://<host>/` in a browser to see every disc the console has looked up, as a live grid of album covers - no setup needed, it's served by the same HTTP server.

+- **Live**: new discs appear as soon as the PS3 queries them, pushed to the page over Server-Sent Events (`GET /events`) - no refresh needed.
+- **Grouped by disc**: if gnudb returns several candidate matches for the same disc, they're grouped under one card; clicking it opens a modal listing every candidate with its own cover and tracklist, so you can tell similar releases apart.
+- **Cover art**: fetched once from [coverartarchive.org](https://coverartarchive.org/) and cached in the database, served locally from `GET /cover/<discId>` so the gallery still works if that service is unreachable later.
+Click a cover to open it full-size.
+- **Persistent**: every disc, its candidate matches, and cover art are stored in database.

 ## Security

 **Run this on a trusted LAN, not on the public internet.** The proxy reimplements the PS3's original plaintext CDDB protocol, which has no authentication and no encryption - anyone who can reach ports 53 (DNS) and 80 (HTTP) can query it, and it was never designed to withstand hostile traffic from strangers.
 Set `dns.answerIp` / `HOST_IP` to a private LAN address (e.g. `192.168.x.x`), not a public IP.